OWASP/wrongsecrets/CONTRIBUTING.md

 -   Make sure your commit message passes the [conventional commit standards](https://www.conventionalcommits.org/en/v1.0.0/)
 -   Explain why you make the changes.
 [More info about a good commit message.](https://betterprogramming.pub/stop-writing-bad-commit-messages-8df79517177d)
+-   If you fix an issue with your commit, please close the issue by [adding one of the keywords and the issue number](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to your commit message.

     For example: `Fix #545` or `Closes #10`